-Spectral windows must be associated with a correlator mode, which can be selected independently for each baseband.
-Double-click on the red text in the Bandwidth, Resolution column to bring up the list of available options.
-The bottom entry in bold text corresponds to the lowest spectral resolution (continuum) mode.
+Spectral windows must be associated with a correlator mode which can be selected independently for each baseband.
+Double-click on the entry in the Bandwidth, Resolution column to bring up the list of available options.
+The entry in bold text corresponds to the lowest spectral resolution (single-continuum) mode - TDM.
+All other modes have much higher spectral resolution and are referred to as FDM.
 Please make sure that the bandwidth and resolution selected for each spectral window are appropriate for the expected spectral properties of your source(s) as entered in Section 5.

 The spectral averaging factor is by default set to 2 in order to lower data rates.
-Note that an averaging factor of 2 degrades the spectral resolution only marginally (by $\sim 15$ per cent), but halves the data rate for that spectral window.
+Note that an averaging factor of 2 degrades the spectral resolution only marginally (by \sim 15 per cent) but halves the data rate for that spectral window.
 You can modify the spectral averaging factor by double-clicking on the default '2' entry in the Spec Avg. column of the spectral window table.
 This will bring up a list of possible spectral averaging factors.
 Selecting one of the values will immediately change the spectral resolution in the table.
-Another way to lower the data rate is to select the lowest resolution correlator mode (bold entry in the Bandwidth, Resolution column), which has an intrinsically lower data rate.
+No spectral averaging is possible for TDM spectral windows.